St Pauls Church Organ Scholarship

 Candidates for the Scholarships should apply for University entrance through the normal UCAS channels.

 In addition, you should complete a Scholarship application.

 Application forms are available from the Department of Music:

 Telephone: +44 (0)117 331 4044

-Normally the Parish Communion on Sunday mornings calls for Organ and Choir (with Anthem and Communion Motet) and there will be some services during the academic year of a predominantly Choral nature, including several evensongs.
-St Paul's has a number of families with children in its membership and has one morning service per month for all-ages together, using appropriate styles of music and liturgy.
+Normally the Parish Communion on Sunday mornings calls for Organ and Choir (with congregational hymns, choral Anthems/Introits, and organ Voluntaries) and there will be a number of services during the year of a predominantly Choral nature, including several evensongs.
 There is also considerable opportunity for initiating other musical events.
 The Scholar's duties consist of:

-- Taking part with the clergy in planning the services within the overall strategy of the Church; producing at the 10.30am Sunday morning Eucharist the music that has been previously agreed with the Vicar; working with the Vicar and planning team to provide appropriate music for the monthly 10.30am all-age Eucharist.
-There will also be two choral evening services a term.
-The scholar will officiate at such other Festival and special services as occur from time to time.
+- Taking part with the clergy in planning the services within the overall strategy of the Church; producing at the 10.30am Sunday morning Eucharist the music that has been previously agreed with the Vicar.
+There will also be two choral evensongs a term.
+The scholar will officiate at such other Festival and special services as occur from time to time, including the Advent Carol Service and Ash Wednesday Eucharist.
 Additional fees are payable for playing at weddings and funerals.

 Details of tenure